carlsmith/coffeeshop/scripts/main.coffee.md

         if lang in ["cs", "coffee", "coffeescript"]
-            options.merge bare: true if options.bare is undefined return coffee.compile this, options
+            options.merge bare: true if options.bare is undefined try return coffee.compile this, options
+            catch error then return error
+            return false
-        if lang in ["md", "markdown"]
-            return marked this, options
+        if lang in ["md", "markdown"] then return marked this, options

 These are all local variables pointing to elements, most wrapped by jQuery.